 Getting a contract with a traditional publishing house is possible, but it is going to take some work.

 If you’re a nonfiction author who does not yet have an agent, you can save time and energy by sending a query letter to potential agents.

 Your author platform can be among the most important factors in determining whether or not your book gets published.
 But what exactly is it?

-But do you know what agents are looking for?
+Do you know what literary agents are looking for?
 Or what will make them want to read your manuscript?
 Or what might turn them off?

 Your office horror stories leave your family aghast and your friends in stitches.
 Everyone says you should write a book about it.
 Are they crazy, or should you give it a shot?